ismanf/golang-design-patterns/README.md

 ### Strategy
 Define a family oafl gorit h ms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+### Observer
+Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically

 ## Concurrency patterns
 Pattenrs for concurrent work and parallel execution in Go.